Korigami/DPP4SAS/README.md

 ## Installation of 4GL Macros:

-You need to include the path to the chosen file in order to use the macros from that file.
-This can be done using the %include macro:
+You need to include the path to the loadModules file in order to use the provided macros.
 ```
+%let dirPath =Path_to_repository;
-%include "Path_to_chosen_file.sas";
+%include "&dirPath.\SAS4GL\loadModules.sas";
+%load_modules(&dirPath.);
 ```
+Note that Path_to_repository is the path to the unpacked repository and no quotation marks are added.

 ## Installation of IML package: